The-sunny/edtech-data-engineering-n-bot/README.md

 - **Docker**: Containers manage FastAPI and Streamlit, with Docker Compose orchestrating the components for consistent deployment.
 - **GCP**: Ensures public access to the application and scalable infrastructure to accommodate user demand.
 - **Git Actions**: When deploying with GitHub Actions, we create workflows in YAML files to automate building, testing, and deploying our code.
-- **GitLab**: Using GitLab for deployment, we configure CI/CD pipelines in a .gitlab-ci.yml file.
-The pipeline runs stages like build, test, and deploy automatically whenever we push changes to the repository, ensuring the application is consistently deployed to the desired environment.
+- **GitLab**: We plan to leverage GitHub Actions to implement CI/CD pipeline for our project.
+This setup will automate essential tasks such as deployment, dependency management, and initial testing whenever changes are pushed to the frontend (Chrome extension) or backend (FastAPI) repositories.
+Additionally, it will facilitate deployments to our GCP instance using Docker, ensuring updated code, rebuilt images.
+By automating these processes, we aim to maintain system stability, and accelerate feature updates for the CanvasGPT system.

 ### Additional Notes